adgardner1392/webp-image-optimization/README.txt

 = What happens to the original JPEG or PNG files after conversion? =

 By default, the original images remain on the server.
-You can modify the plugin code to delete original files if desired, but be cautious as this action cannot be undone.

 = Can I exclude certain image types from conversion to WebP? =